Stach1732/backend_Random_project/README.md

 |  More Languages | Expand i18n support to French, Italian, or Japanese.         |
 |  Game History   | Add a page to review past matches and outcomes.              |

+Ok, now small chat.
+There are many of these features or things that could have been added or done different.
+But i have a lot of work i had to do so i only could work a couple of evenings on this project.
+It's not much work but it's honest work.

+Enjoy it